chollinger93/scarecrow/README.md

 # Scarecrow-Cam
-A `Raspberry Pi` powered edge-computing camera setups that runs a `Tensorflow` object detection model to determine whether a person is on the camera and plays loud audio to scare them off.
+A `Raspberry Pi` powered, distributed (edge) computing camera setups that runs a `Tensorflow` object detection model to determine whether a person is on the camera.
+The `Raspberry Pi` is used for video streaming and triggering actions (such as playing audio, turning on lights, or triggering an Arduino), whereas a server or laptop runs the object detection.
+With a suitable `TFLite` installation, this can happen locally on the `Raspberry` as well.

+Based on the detection criteria, a **plugin model** allows to trigger downstream actions.

 *Based on my [blog](https://chollinger.com/blog/2019/12/tensorflow-on-edge-building-a-smar-security-camera-with-a-raspberry-pi/).*